tristanpenman/unity-vr-experiments/README.md

 Similar to Teleporter Scene, but now there is an object that can be grabbed.

+### Magnesis Scene (work in progress)

+Similar to Grab Scene, but now XR Ray Interactors are used for both teleportation and interacting with objects.
+Which XR Ray Interactor is active is determined by whether an action button is pressed on the controller.

+Once captured, objects can be moved around using the analog stick (similar to the magnesis effect in Breath of the Wild).
+Objects simply fall to the ground when released.

+This scene incorporates haptic feedback, while objects are held.

 ## License

 This code should be considered to be in the public domain.